esheder/sdepopdynamics/README.md

 certain cases using a KS test.

 ## How to install this package
-We recommend working in a virtual environment, either through `virtualenv`, `conda`, or any other means.
-To install, simply use `pip` with the command `pip install .` in the main directory of this repository or `pip install -e .` for an editable installation.
+This is a rust package.
+We will hopefully supply a complete binary version, but you can always simply use `cargo` to `cargo build` and run the application yourself.

 ## How to use this code
 We mostly expect researchers to want one of two things: Either they want to generate paths of the population distribution, or they want to sample from the asymptotic distribution.
 We provide tools for both cases in both models.

-Examples are given in the examples folder in both a Jupyter notebook and a Python script format.
+Examples are given in the examples folder, where there are scripts that use these cases, with comments to mark what we do.
-We recommend looking over there first.

 ## Project Structure
-Under the `popdynamics` directory you will find our package.
+Under the `src` directory you will find our source code, written in Rust.
-For most applications, researchers will just need this directory and the `setup.py` file to get things started.

 Under the `examples` directory you will find examples for how to use the code.
-These appear as both Python scripts and Jupyter notebooks.
+These appear as scripts.

 Under the `tests` directory you will find our unit tests.
 We could have more of these, and if we get more researchers interested in this code this would be higher own our to-do list.
 You can consider contributing tests yourself, actually.
 It's a good place for new contributers to start.

 ## Implementation
-Our implementation is currently done in Python.
-This could change later if found to be necessary.
+Our implementation is currently done in Rust.
+It's faster this way than with Python.